 What are your feelings for your partner?
 How do you feel towards your partner?

 How do you think he/she feels towards you?

 What would enhance this sense of feeling of emotional intimacy between you and your partner?

-How willing adjust your thoughts and behaviour to bring about a change to the e.g. closeness between you and your partner?
+How willing are you to adjust your thoughts and behaviour to bring about a change to the e.g. closeness between you and your partner?

 No mutual reception relating to the body

-How would describe your sexual satisfaction in the relationship?
+How would you describe your sexual satisfaction in the relationship?